-The directors of the company have elected not to include a copy of the income statement within the financial statements.
+The directors of the company have elected not to include a copy of the profit and loss account within the financial statements.

 For the financial year ended 30 April 2018 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.